troylelandshields/omgrpc/README.md

 I am sure there is a better way to do this (and one that will utilize minification better).

-For now I am just using a tool called [nwjs-builder](https://www.npmjs.com/package/nwjs-builder).
-You can run `./build.sh`, which runs a gulp file that mostly just copies everything it needs into a `build` folder, then runs this command: `nwb nwbuild -v 0.22.3-sdk -p osx64,win64,linux64 ./build/ -o dist`.
+For now I am just using a tool called [nw-builder](https://github.com/nwjs-community/nw-builder).
+You can run `./build.sh`, which runs a gulp file that mostly just copies everything it needs into a `build` folder, then runs this command: `nwbuild -v 0.25.0 -p osx64 ./build/ -o dist`.
 It drops the built resources into a folder called `dist`.

 #### Some Miscellaneous Notes
 * Import statements in the proto file need to be relative to the proto file from some shared root path.